Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 If you’re worried about your lack of subject knowledge, you can always look at the curriculum and different exam boards to see what they cover before you attend your ITE interview.

-This isn’t necessarily true.
-Like we mentioned in number 4, every school is different.
-Some schools have a heavy marking policy, where you have to deep mark each week/month/term etc. Some schools may only have a live marking policy, where you mark during class time only.
+The amount of time you spend marking depends on your school's marking policy.
+Some schools have a heavy policy, where you have to deep mark each week/month/term etc. Some schools may only have a live marking policy, where you mark during class time only.

 It all depends on the school’s framework and marking policy, and it’s a good question to ask when researching schools during your job applications.

-And as for the “free holidays”, teachers get paid pro-rata so this isn’t the case.
+You may have also read that teachers get free holidays.
+Teachers get paid pro-rata so this isn’t the case.
 But it is nice to have some time to recuperate throughout the year and, depending on your workload and time management, you may not have to take work home.

 Teaching is one of the best careers you can choose.
 So, if you want to transform lives, benefit from career progression, and teach a subject you love, then teaching is definitely for you.